 It’s essential to keep your stitches clean, dry and covered with the dressing your doctor recommends until they’re removed.
 Stitches are usually removed seven to fourteen days after surgery.
 Your doctor will let you know when he wants you to come in for removal.

 Pins are implanted during a surgical procedure to hold a tendon, ligament or bone in place while it heals.
 Pins can be located underneath the skin or exposed above the skin.
 An exposed pin should to be kept clean and dry.
 Your doctor will give you detailed instructions on caring for your pin.
-Notify Hand Surgery Ltd. immediately if a pin that was buried under the skin becomes newly visible, or if you experience any drainage or redness around a pin.
+Notify Hand to Shoulder Specialists of Wisconsin immediately if a pin that was buried under the skin becomes newly visible, or if you experience any drainage or redness around a pin.

 The risk of infection following surgery is less than one percent.
 Nonetheless, we take infection very seriously.
-Please call Hand Surgery Ltd. immediately if you suspect you have an infection.
+Please call Hand to Shoulder Specialists of Wisconsin immediately if you suspect you have an infection.
 Signs of infection include sudden swelling or drainage, tight, shiny skin, red streaking and fever.

 Medical Records and X-Rays

 We’re glad to accommodate your request for a copy of your medical records.
-Simply download and print the medical records release form below, sign it and submit it to Hand Surgery Ltd. Please allow 7-14 days for a mailed copy.
+Simply download and print the medical records release form below, sign it and submit it to Hand to Shoulder Specialists of Wisconsin.
+Please allow 7-14 days for a mailed copy.
 We’re not able to release original digital X-rays, but we can print paper copies or transfer images to a compact disc for a fee.